domrod/redis-cluster-proxy/README.md

 `% make test`

+See also `TESTS.md` for doing tests with Docker, to have redis and ruby in a containerized environment.

 **Note:** by default, tests use the `redis-server` that is installed on your system (the one that is found in your `$PATH`).
 If you need to use another `redis-server`, use the environment variable `REDIS_HOME`, ie:

 `% REDIS_HOME=/path/to/my/redis/src make test`